-DUI Causing Injury
+DUI Causing Injury in Ventura

-Understanding California DUI Laws
+California DUI with Injury

 CA Vehicle Code prohibits driving under the influence of alcohol or drugs, but DUI isn't a simple criminal charge.
 In fact, there are many different types of DUI.
 According to Vehicle Code §23153 (a), it is unlawful to injure another person while driving under the influence of alcohol, drugs, or the combination of both substances.
 Like standard DUI, it is also unlawful to operate a motor vehicle with a blood alcohol concentration (BAC) that exceeds the legal limit (.08%).
 However, you can only face a DUI causing injury conviction if prosecution is able to demonstrate that you committed an additional act of negligence while driving under the influence.

-A history of California's Drunk Driving Laws
+A History of California’s Drunk Driving Laws

 California legislature introduced the first drunk driving law in 1911.
 At the time, the law simply stated that it was unlawful to "drive under the influence."
 The law was somewhat vague, and lobbyists quickly began to seek more severe DUI regulations.
 By the 1980s, an organization called Mothers Against Drunk Driving (MADD) persuaded California to rewrite its DUI laws, which opened the door for significant changes in the way that DUI charges were defended and prosecuted.
 By 1981, California modified its laws to prohibit driving under the influence with a BAC that exceeded .10%.
 In 1989, the threshold was lowered to .08% and the state introduced DUI causing injury laws.